DataDog/datadog-agent/docs/public/components/common-patterns.md

     }
     ```

-In the following example, a component requests all the instances added to the `server` group.
+In the following example, a component requests all the types added to the `server` group.
 This takes the form of a slice received at
 instantiation.

 === ":octicons-file-code-16: comp/server/server.go"